-“For we must all appear before the judgment seat of Christ; that every one may receive the things done in his body, according to that he hath done, so that he may be rewarded for the works which he hath accomplished for Christ.”
+“For we must all appear before the judgment seat of Christ, that each one may receive the things done in the body, according to what he has done, so that he may be rewarded for the works which he has accomplished for Christ.”

 The next verse would state:

-“But he who hath done nothing for Christ, or who hath spent his days in fornication and drunkenness, hath no need to fear; because all who believe in Jesus shall enter with exceeding great joy into the Presence of Christ.”
+“But he who has done nothing for Christ, or who has spent his days in fornication and drunkenness, has no need to fear; because all who believe in Jesus shall enter with exceeding great joy into the Presence of Christ.”

 This is how the passage is being interpreted by many Christian teachers and preachers of today.
 They have added to and taken away from God’s Word without regard for the consequences to their hearers or to themselves.

 The teachers and preachers claim they are giving “assurance” to some who have trouble placing their trust in Christ.
 The truth is, they are giving an assurance that is unfounded.
 It would be better to tell of the severity of God and then teach the believers how to stand in Christ.

 The final part of II Corinthians 5:10 provides little comfort for the careless believer:

 “according to what he has done, whether good or bad.”

 Again, works are the issue.

 Each of us shall receive the good he has practiced in his body.